wpilibsuite/frc-docs/source/docs/software/vscode-overview/wpilib-commands-vscode.rst

 =====================================
 This document contains a complete list of the commands provided by the WPILib VS Code Extension and what they do.

+.. note:: The current Python integration is not compatible with the WPILib commands in VS Code.
+Refer to :ref:`Building and Deploying Robot Code<docs/software/vscode-overview/deploying-robot-code:Building and Deploying Robot Code>` instead.

 To access these commands, press Ctrl+Shift+P to open the Command Palette, then begin typing the command name as shown here to filter the list of commands.
 Click on the command name to execute it.

 - **WPILib: Build Robot Code** - Builds open project using GradleRIO